guinuxbr/guinuxbr.com/content/posts/backup-and-restore-dotfiles-using-git/index.en.md

 ---
-title: "Backup dotfiles to GitHub"
+title: "Backup and Restore dotfiles using Git"
-subtitle: "Or any other version control system"
 date: 2021-12-29T13:18:49Z
 draft: false
 tags: ["Linux", "Git", "GitHub"]
 categories: ["tutorials", "tips"]
 align: left
-featuredImage: git_dotfiles.png
+featuredImage: banner.png
 ---

 ## Introduction

-This article is about how to back up dotfiles using Git.
+This article is about how to back up `dotfiles` using Git.
 I will try to keep it short and straightforward.

 I'm using `Zsh` as the shell in the examples, but another shell can be used.
 The commands below should be executed as a normal user in the `/home` directory.

 ## Set up the repository

-Create a local Git repository that will be used to track the dotfiles.
+Create a local Git repository that will be used to track the `dotfiles`.

 ```shell
 git init $HOME/.dotfiles